eRegulatory Management System

 - Users granted Regulatory Coordinator and Regulatory Manager roles

-- Email the OCR Trainer, Meredith Perrin, for role-based training assignments.
+- Email the OCR Trainer, Meredith Perrin, for system role-based training assignments.
 Confirm completion with the OCR Trainer by providing a Certification of Completion/Screenshot.

 - Trainer will request your Live eReg Account creation.
 Users will receive a 24-hour valid confirmation link to "Confirm" activation, after which they can login to eReg with their URMC NetID and Password.